andy-stefan/andy-stefan.github.io/_portfolio/portfolio-1.md

 The best way to determine whether an insect is a fly versus a wasp or a bee is to examine the wings: flies only have two wings, while most insects (including wasps and bees) have four.
 Flies have replaced their hindwings with a pair of halteres, which resemble tiny clubs and are believed to help with flight orientation and stabilisation.
 Additionally, hoverflies tend to have proportionally larger heads and smaller antennae than wasps and bees.
 They also don’t have any biting mouthparts or stingers.
 Distinguishing hoverflies from other flies is more difficult, as there are many types of flies that mimic wasps and bees.
 One method of determining that a fly is a hoverfly (i.e., a member of the family Syrphidae) is to look at the pattern of wing veins.
 The vast majority of hoverflies have what is known as a “spurious vein,” which does not connect to any of the other wing veins.
 This is a trait that other flies do not have.

-Spurious Vein

-Most hoverflies have a spurious vein, i.e. a vein that doesn’t connect to other wing veins, while other flies don’t.
-Here, a wing of Dasysyrphus venustus, a hoverfly species with a spurious vein, is compared to a wing of Sicus ferrugineus, a fly belonging to the Conopidae family.
-(“Comparison wings Conopidae and Syrphidae.png” by Abalg at English Wikipedia is licensed under (CC BY-SA 4.0.)

 **Distribution and Habitat**